-Samosa is a cone shaped or triangle shaped snack recipe stuffed with aloo matar stuffing and is the most popular evening snack throughout India.
+Samosa is a cone-shaped or triangle shaped snack recipe stuffed with aloo matar stuffing and is the most popular evening snack throughout India.
 I have shared a video procedure below to show how to make a cone-shaped samosa with detailed steps.

 This simple cone shaped snack needs a little bit of practice as the dough is not a readymade sheet and its made at home using maida.